Shower approach in the simulation of ion scattering from solids: Program tests and applications

-The most difficult problem for simulations is the description of conditions where plural scattering is strongly effective.
+The most difficult problem for simulations is the description of scattering in conditions where the contribution from plural scattering is significant.
 Besides low energies, this happens also in the medium and high-energy cases where heavy-ion beams and/or heavy-atom targets are considered.
-For the case of scattering from amorphous samples, Biersack {\it et al.}~\cite{Biersack} proposed the fast version of the code TRIM~\cite{Universal} where the consumption of computer power is reduced at the cost of additional approximations.
+For amorphous samples, a well valid approach is to consider the sample as a continuous media and to draw the path lengths between close ion-atom collisions according to a Poisson distribution.
+Many simulation programs of such type have been developed (see Ref.~[\onlinecite{Rauhala}] for a review) which include different possibilities to treat multiple and plural scattering.
+The most developed model of interaction is used in the widely known code TRIM~\cite{Universal} but its efficiency is not sufficient for simulation of backscattering.
+Biersack {\it et al.}~\cite{Biersack} found a possibility to increase the efficiency of this code up to an appropriate level without a significant loss of accuracy of the description.
 Figure~\ref{Fig7}a shows their results~\cite{Biersack1} for scattering of 100~keV protons from a 1000~\AA-thick gold foil, together with the results of simulations done with the shower approach.
-As seen, the two approaches produce in fact identical results, also for similar computation efforts.
-The only visible difference is at the low-energy tail where yield is entirely due to the plural scattering.
+As seen, the two approaches produce in fact identical results, also with similar computation efforts.
+The only visible difference is at the low-energy tail where the yield is entirely due to plural scattering.
 Therefore, these results can be regarded as a confirmation of the accuracy of the TRIM approach by comparison with an exact treatment of the model with a similar structure of the target.